How The CareMD Works For You

 • Itching or Irritation: The eyes may feel itchy or irritated, leading to a persistent urge to rub them.

-• Grittiness or Foreign Body Sensation: Individuals with pink eye may experience a sensation of having something gritty or foreign in the eye.
+• Grittiness or Foreign Body Sensation: Individuals with pink eye may experience a sensation of having something gritty or foreign in their eye.

 • Tearing: Increased tearing or excessive production of tears is a common symptom of pink eye.